mattetti/e-mu-soundbanks/README.md

 ### Finding Sample Libraries

-Hundreds of EM-U sound banks are available for free on Archive.org, for instance:
+Hundreds of E-MU sound banks are available for free on Archive.org, for instance:
 - [E-mu EXB Sound Banks Collection](https://archive.org/details/emuexbsoundbanks)

 These collections contain thousands of od school samples that can be converted with this tool.